chhsinnovation/openopps-help/profile/index.md

 You need a USAJOBS profile because Open Opportunities is now a part of USAJOBS and you’ll share one profile across the two sites.
 If you don’t have a USAJOBS profile, we’ll help you create one.

-You also need to be a current federal employee or student to access Open Opportunities.
 In your USAJOBS profile, make sure you:

 1. Select **Federal Employee** or **Student** as a hiring path.
 If you’re a federal contractor, select the hiring path that fits you.
 2. Update the **Federal Service Experience** section of your profile, if you’re a federal employee or contractor.